hanyuchen/Object-Oriented-Programming/README.md

     cout<<"Account number #"<<AccNum<<"has a balance of $"<<AccBal<<"and earns"<<rate*100<<"% interest"<<endl;
     }

-Step : A saveMoney()function that accept an integer argument that represents the money will be saved into BankAccount.
+Step 4 : A saveMoney() function that accept an integer argument that represents the money will be saved into BankAccount.

     void saveMoney(int y)
     {